paudauo/BBDD_Affine_Transformations/README.md

 As distortion level increases:
 - **Affine distortions** (rotation, translation, scaling) show an approximately **linear perceptual response**.
 - **Gaussian noise** exhibits a **saturating response**, aligning with established perceptual models.

-These curves illustrate how perceptual difference scales with objective distortion levels, offering a reliable benchmark for image quality assessment.

 ---